instructure/canvas-lms/doc/api/lti_window_post_message.md

 ## lti.capabilities

-**At one point, this message type was named 'org.imsglobal.lti.capabilities', but the prefix** **was dropped before finalizing the spec.
-This format is no longer supported.**

 Responds with a list of subjects that Canvas will respond to, and if necessary the named frame to address each subject to.
 Part of the LTI Platform Storage spec, defined [here](https://www.imsglobal.org/spec/lti-cs-pm/v0p1#capabilities-request-postmessage).